MarryamZulfiqar/CoreDevPortal-Test/markdown/core/CHAIN_CONNECTION.md

 - First, we need to define the provider by calling `Web3Provider` method of `providers`.
 - We need to ensure that Metamask connects to the page, and that we can query the currently selected account in Metamask.
 This is done by using the method `send` on the provider, to send the `eth_requestAccounts` query.
 This will bring up a Metamask dialog, asking the user to unlock their Metamask if it is locked, or to connect an account to the page if Metamask is unlocked - this account functions as a `signer`.
 - As said above the `signer` represents the current connected account.
-Then, calling the `getAddress` method will do the job of querying the address of the current connected account.
+Then, calling the `accounts[0]` method will do the job of fetching the address of the current connected account.

 ---